universal-mcp/confluence/src/universal_mcp_confluence/README.md

-# Confluence MCP Server
+# ConfluenceApp MCP Server

-An MCP Server for the Confluence API.
+An MCP Server for the ConfluenceApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Confluence API.
+This is automatically generated from OpenAPI schema for the ConfluenceApp API.

 | Tool | Description |